Pandemic backlash jeopardizes public health powers, leaders

-Pandemic backlash jeopardizes public health powers, leaders ANNA MARIA BARRY-JESTER, HANNAH RECHT, MICHELLE R. SMITH, and LAUREN WEBER, Associated Press and KHN Dec.
+Pandemic backlash jeopardizes public health powers, leaders ANNA MARIA BARRY-JESTER, HANNAH RECHT, MICHELLE R. SMITH, and LAUREN WEBER , Associated Press and KHN Dec.
 15, 2020 Updated: Dec.
-15, 2020 1:09 a.m.
+15, 2020 6:54 a.m.

 1 of9 Tisha Coleman, public health administrator for Linn County, stands in front of her office Monday, Dec.
 7, 2020, in Pleasanton, Kan.
 Across the United States, state and local public health officials such as Coleman have found themselves at the center of a political storm as they combat the worst pandemic in a century.
 Charlie Riedel/AP Show More Show Less